U.S. Relations With Monaco

 More information about Monaco is available on the Monaco Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States and Monaco enjoy excellent relations, which both countries seek to maintain and strengthen.
 Monaco is the second-smallest independent state in the world and is linked closely to France through several treaties and agreements.
-For more than 150 years, Monaco and the United States have worked together as partners and friends.
+For more than 150 years, Monaco and the United States have worked together as partners and friends, and established full diplomatic relations in 2006.
 The two share a strong commitment to international cooperation in addressing some of the world's greatest challenges and opportunities, seeking to promote greater freedom, transparency, and human rights.

 The U.S. Ambassador to France is also accredited to Monaco.
 The U.S. Consul General in Marseille is accredited to Monaco and handles most diplomatic and working-level contacts with Monaco.